Nico-Ab/German_Learning_App/README.md

 This allows the UI and study flow to be tested without needing a  real database.

 ## Technical Report
-For a deep dive into the technical architecture, design decisions, and algorithms used in this project, you can review the full scientific report.
+For a deep dive into the technical architecture, design decisions, and algorithms used in this project, you can review the current state of the scientific report.

 [**Download the Technical Report (PDF)**](./app/App.pdf?download=true)